jvermander/recommender/README.md

 <b> Need something new to read? </b>
 -
 <p>This web application helps users to find books within their realm of interest, after the user rates a few books they've already read!
-If you only want to see a visual demonstration, please feel free to skip the following jargon and scroll down to the <b> Visual Demonstration </b> section to view some GIFs.</p>
+If you only want to see a brief visual demonstration, please feel free to skip the following jargon and scroll down to the <b> Visual Demonstration </b> section to view a GIF.</p>

 Note -- This repository does not contain all the necessary files to run the application, as some are much too large to store on GitHub!
 It merely contains all files that I've hand written (i.e. the source code), and is simply a means for me to demonstrate how the application runs.
 In the visual demonstration, I run the application on a Debian Linux operating system, with a Firefox client browser, Apache webserver and a MariaDB (MySQL) database.
 A classic LAMP setup!